 Agricool, which uses shipping containers for urban farming in Paris.

-Pipp Horticulture, which manufactures moveable vertical grow racks with anti-microbial coating.
+Pipp Horticulture, manufactures moveable vertical grow racks with anti-microbial coating.

-Worldwide sales of plant-based “meat” products are expected to grow from about $12 billion in 2019 to over $30 billion in 2026.
+Worldwide sales of plant-based “meat” products are expected to grow to over $35 billion in 2027.

 Image source: Statista.